trending_up Reporting

 Launch OBI Transfer Detail Report

-• At year end, what are the details of my transfers in and out during the month of August?
+• At year end, what are the details of transfers in and out during the month of August?

-• Data is pulled based on either the From or the To perspective of PTA or org.
+• Data is pulled based on either the from or the to perspective of PTA or org.

 Launch OBI Fund Trend

-A similar report is returned for EN set of books but does not have expenses because the endowment principle can not be spent.
+A similar report is returned for EN set of books but does not have expenses because the endowment principle cannot be spent.

 The GL Activity Trend Graph for SU Set of Books shows the trend for things that affect the balance, such as expenses and receipts.
 Drilling on a data point reveals underlying details and is useful for researching exceptional values.